charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ### Including Files and Folders Needed by HandscrollViewer

-Below is the HTML code from the demonstration website that includes the javascript and data files for HandscrollViewer:
+Below is the HTML code from the demonstration website that includes the JavaScript and data files needed by HandscrollViewer:

 ```